 Fellowship, Multi-Organ Abdominal Transplant Surgery, University of Wisconsin

-Nicole Turgeon, MD, FACS, is a board-certified abdominal transplant surgeon and serves as both the Transplant Director for the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin, and the Pediatric Abdominal Transplant Center, a clinical partnership between Dell Children's Medical Center and UT Health Austin.
+Nicole Turgeon, MD, FACS, is a board-certified abdominal transplant surgeon and serves as the Transplant Director for the Abdominal Transplant Center, a clinical partnership between Ascension Seton and UT Health Austin.
 She specializes in kidney and pancreas transplantation.
 Additionally, Dr. Turgeon is a professor and serves as the Chief of the Division of Transplant Surgery for the Dell Medical School Department of Surgery and Perioperative Care.

-Dr. Turgeon earned her medical degree from the University of Massachusetts Medical School and her bachelor’s in biology from Brown University.
-She completed a residency in general surgery at the University of Massachusetts Medical Center and a fellowship in multi-organ abdominal transplant surgery at the University of Wisconsin
+Dr. Turgeon earned her bachelor’s degree in biology from Brown University and her medical degree from the University of Massachusetts Medical School.
+She completed a residency in general surgery at the University of Massachusetts Medical Center and a fellowship in multi-organ abdominal transplant surgery at the University of Wisconsin.

 Dr. Turgeon is a kidney and pancreas transplant surgeon with UT Health Austin.